Small cardboard items should be placed in a pink sack.

 All pink sacks are FREE and are available from:

 Our Calendar and recycling guide is available to view and download online at Castle Point - Recycling Calendar.
-We are unable to deliver the printed calendar and recycling guide with 2022 annual delivery.

 Using the regularly updated online calendar conserves resources, produces less waste, and is convenient and available at any time, on any device.